seedcx/wireguard-go-vsock/README.md

 To run `wireguard-go-vsock` without forking to the background, pass `-f` or `--foreground`:

 ```
-$ wireguard-go-vsock -f wg0
+# wireguard-go-vsock -f wg0
 ```

 When an interface is running, you may use [`wg(8)`](https://git.zx2c4.com/wireguard-tools/about/src/man/wg.8) to configure it, as well as the usual `ip(8)` and `ifconfig(8)` commands.

 To run with more logging you may set the environment variable `LOG_LEVEL=debug`.

-Note that this implementation will adopt addresses in the format
+Note that this implementation accepts addresses in the following format when wireguard UAP is used directly (`wg` command doesn't accept it!):

 ```
 vsock-address := vsock-address-cid ":" port